Project Plan Template with example

 The following are some of the benefits of dividing a project delivery timeframe and milestones:

-• By separating risks and requirements, you may increase the chances of a project’s success.
+• Separating risks and requirements may increase the chances of a project’s success.

 • Examine the project’s progress and make necessary changes to the timeline and resources.